Hope Totems - Hope, BC

 Drive south 44 kilometres (27 miles) along highway 19 to the scenic waterfront town of Port McNeill.
 The area around this small community is teeming with all kinds of wildlife.
 Eagles, sandpipers, and herons fish along shores while sea lions, porpoises, and whales frolic in the waters.

 Ferries run to the community of Alert Bay on tiny Cormorant Island, home to the Kwakwaka’wakw nation.
 The U’Mista Cultural Centre was created to ensure the continued survival of Kwakwaka’wakw heritage and culture in and around Cormorant Island by showcasing the amazing history and artistry of the people.
 This unique centre holds many beautiful ceremonial masks, paintings, and carvings.
 Outside, the world’s tallest totem pole towers over the centre’s grounds.
+The Alert Bay Visitor Centre also provides a brochure entitled Totem Poles of Alert Bay.

 Ferry back to Highway 19 and drive south into Campbell River.
 A mining and forestry town at heart, visitors come here to experience the eco-tourism adventures on and off the water.
 For thousands of years, First Nations people have lived here in numerous small villages along the coast and have depended on the annual salmon run for survival.
 The salmon were such an important resource that they held a spiritual significance in everyday life and were honoured through art, song, and dance.